List of Transjakarta corridors: Royaltrans feeder

 Transjakarta's premium service, Royaltrans, began operation on March 12, 2018.
 It is operated with Mercedes-Benz OF917 buses with special fittings, including coach-style reclinenable seats with USB charging ports, personal adjustable air-conditioner vents and luggage.
-This service is related with the odd-even policy in the Jakarta–Cikampek Toll Road.
+Like the regular cross-border (Transjabodetabek) feeder, this service also covers commuter areas in the neighboring satellite cities (with high-end residential areas being the main target), and is related with the odd-even policy in the Jakarta–Cikampek Toll Road.
 Royaltrans is the only Transjakarta's service that's not subsidized by Jakarta Municipal Government.

-Just like the regular cross-border (Transjabodetabek) feeder, Royaltrans routes have the same designated prefix codes based on the destination of each routes (except three to Cibubur).
-For most routes, the fare is IDR 20,000 (US$1.27).
-Only S14 is charged at IDR 35,000 (US$2.23).
+Just like the regular Transjabodetabek feeder, Royaltrans routes have the same designated prefix codes based on the destination of each routes (except three to Cibubur).
+As it is not subsidized by the Jakarta Government, the fare for most routes are IDR 20,000 (US$1.27); only S14 is charged at IDR 35,000 (US$2.23).